RDA-MOMSI/Dashboard/src/index.md

   </div>
 </header>

 🎉 Welcome to the [Multi-Omics Metadata Standards Integration (MOMSI) Working Group](https://www.rd-alliance.org/groups/multi-omics-metadata-standards-integration-momsi-wg) community-driven Multi-Omics standard landscape review curation workflow and interactive web-based dashboard tool!
+Explore >250 standards from our Omics Landscape Review repository containing various Multi-omics domain (genomics, proteomics, metabolomics, lipidomics, etc.) and universal (generalist and subject agnostic) standards curated by the MOMSI WG.

-**Note:** This dashboard supports query and discovery of Multi-omics standards listed within our repository as a visualization supporting live curation.
+**Note:** This dashboard supports exploration and discovery of Multi-omics standards listed within our repository with front-end visualization supporting live curation status updates.
 This dashboard is not intended for advanced search and filter navigation nor it is our final recommendation resource.
+To learn more about how standards listed at our repository are being implemented, please review our [Sustainability](https://github.com/RDA-MOMSI/Dashboard#%EF%B8%8F-sustainability) section.

 > <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"><circle cx="12" cy="12" r="10"/><path d="M12 16v-4"/><path d="M12 8h.01"/></svg> Not sure where to begin?
-> - Visit our [Glossary](./glossary) page to browse curated concept and terminologies linked to filter tags listed at the dashboard and FAIRsharing Collection.
-> - Visit our [User Journeys](./user-journeys) page for themed use-case exploration of standard types, data lifecycle curation concepts, and core Omics subject areas.
-> - Toggle the Omics summary tables below.
-You can sort by column header and even make direct issue requests from unique identifier links provided.
+> - Toggle the Omics summary tables below to scroll and sort across standards.
+Create an issue request directly from dashboard table by clicking on the unique identifier links listed at the end of each row.
 See [CONTRIBUTING](./contributing) for additional guidance.
+> - Browse [User Journeys](./user-journeys) for themed use-case exploration examples of Omics standard types, research data lifecycle curations, and core Omics subject area classes/subclasses.
+> - Visit the [Glossary](./glossary) page to browse curated concepts and terms used to organize and filter the tags listed at the dashboard and at the [MOMSI FAIRsharing Collection](https://fairsharing.org/5742).

 ---